eyupilhan/jenkinsfile-pipeline-project/README.md

 ## Future Improvements

-* Add automated unit testing
+- Add automated unit testing
-* Build and publish Docker images
+- Build and publish Docker images
-* Integrate with Docker Hub or Amazon ECR
+- Integrate with Docker Hub or Amazon ECR
-* Deploy to AWS EC2 or Kubernetes
+- Deploy to AWS EC2 or Kubernetes
-* Add automated notifications
+- Add email or Slack notifications